xobserve/xo/ui/src/plugins/built-in/datasource/prometheus/README.md

 # Prometheus Data Source -  Native Plugin

-Grafana ships with **built in** support for Prometheus, the open-source service monitoring system and time series database.
+Datav ships with **built in** support for Prometheus, the open-source service monitoring system and time series database.

 Read more about it here: